exsycore/chat-imgui-samp/README.md

 ## Installation

 1. Copy `ImguiPlugin.asi` to your GTA:SA / SA-MP directory (next to `samp.exe`)
-2. Copy `NotoSansThai-Regular.ttf` to the same directory (optional, for better Thai font rendering)
-3. Launch SA-MP — the default chat will be replaced automatically
+2. Launch SA-MP — the default chat will be replaced automatically

 ## How It Works